Institutional Memberships And Affiliations

 Sister Cities International

 Sister Cities International is a non-profit, citizen diplomacy network that works to create and strengthen partnerships between the United States and international communities to increase global cooperation at the local level.
 Visit the Sister Cities International website.

 U.S. Department of Veterans Affairs

 The Department of Veterans Affairs provides educational benefits programs for individuals who serve(d) in the military.
 Benefits may include education tuition and fees, monthly housing allowance, and a books and supplies stipend.
 Eligible individuals may use their educational benefits at colleges, universities, trade schools, and for on-the-job training, apprenticeships, and flight schools.
-Harrison Middleton University’s programs are approved for VA benefits.
+Harrison Middleton University is granted approval for the education and training of veterans and their eligible dependents, using United States Department of Veterans Affairs educational benefits, in the State of Arizona, in accordance with Section 3675, Title 38, United States Code.
+This approval is based on the institution’s accreditation by the Distance Education Accrediting Commission, licensure by the Arizona State Board of Private Postsecondary Education, the provisions of Titles 10 and 38, United States Code, and on the standards of the Arizona State Approving Agency (SAA).
 Visit the U.S. Department of Veterans Affairs website.

 Viridis Graduate Institute